A Magical Ice Castle in New Hampshire

 Growing the castles

-If you’re in any of the areas where the Ice Castles are on display, they’re definitely worth the $12.95 admission for an adult, and $8.95 admission for children between the ages of 4-11.
-The workers take pride in their work and we gathered this from our conversation with Brian, who even said “We’re in competition with Minnesota to make sure we opened the same day as them, and to make sure that we were bigger!”
+If you’re in any of the areas where the Ice Castles are on display, they’re definitely worth the price of admission.
+The ice sculptors take pride in their work and have a go big or go home mentality.
+We learned this from our conversation with Brian, who said “We’re in competition with Minnesota to make sure we opened the same day as them, and to make sure that we were bigger!”

-The Ice Castle in Lincoln, New Hampshire will run as long as mother nature allows in 2015:
+The Ice Castle in Lincoln, New Hampshire will run as long as mother nature allows:

 Sunday – Thursday – 2pm to 9pm